project-aries/gradle-docker-applications-plugin/README.md

 ## On _Up_, _Stop_, and _Down_ tasks

-Once an application is defined we create these 3 high-level tasks for the end-user to work with in whatever way they see fit which are further detailed below.
+Once an application is defined we create these **3** high-level tasks for the end-user to work with in whatever way they see fit.

 #### Up